lucyjanetetlow/cdcssg.github.io/_events/2016/awareness-week.md

 * Host a [Coffee morning](/downloads/coffee_morning_invitation.doc) at your home.
 Ask family & friends to bake cakes; invite neighbours and friends or parents from the school gate.
 Have a donations box by the cakes;
 * Tell us about your families’ journey with CdC.
 Maybe we could include it in one of our newsletters or website.

+## Fundraising

+The awareness week is a great opportunity for some fundraising!
+There are lots of ideas on our [fundraising](/fundraising) page to get you started!

 ## Social Media

 Change your cover photo or header image on your social media feed to raise awareness!
 Download our images designed especially for Facebook and Twitter.